diegoih98/Quantum-Annealing-for-HEA-Phase-Prediction/README.md

 The pipeline is fully reproducible, hardware-agnostic (classical/quantum backends), and designed to accelerate **High-Entropy Alloy (HEA)** discovery.

+> **Note:** Several scripts rely on execution on a **D-Wave quantum annealer** (Advantage or hybrid solvers).
+> You must have a valid **D-Wave Leap account and purchased compute time** for these parts of the code to run.
+> Classical fallback versions are included for reproducibility but will not reproduce the quantum-specific speedups.

 ---

 ## 📖 Overview